cloudflare/cloudflare-rs/CONTRIBUTING.md

-Every PR should have a corresponding issue, and the issue number should appear in the PR's description.
+Every PR should have a corresponding issue, and the issue number should appear in the PR's description and commit message.

 PRs should be squashed to one commit before merging.